Executive Forum & Executive Focus

 Trust as the cornerstone

-The level of trust required is built on the participants’ broad experiences, the highest standards of integrity, and a shared will to learn faster together and to find solutions to each others critical business challenges.
-The key principles to creating this trust are:
+The level of trust required is built on participants’ broad experience, the highest standards of integrity, and a shared will to learn faster together and solve each other’s critical business challenges.
+The key principles for creating this trust are:

 The good dialogue

-In a dialogue, trust is not defined by one single party – we are aware that it is negotiated between all participants.
-If trust is absent, this will hamper the effectiveness and efficiency of the dialogue and hence the outcome.
-The effort to safeguard an honest and open dialogue is therefore in the forefront of the facilitation.
+In a dialogue, trust is not defined by one party alone – it is negotiated between all participants.
+If trust is absent, the dialogue becomes less effective and efficient, undermining outcomes.
+Safeguarding an honest and open dialogue is therefore at the forefront of facilitation.

 Everything stays in the room

-A cornerstone for trusting conversation is the mutually experience of being in a “safe space”, where concerns, problems, solutions and creative ideas openly can be shared, without having to later on defend them “outside the room”.
-Outmost confidentiality is a key value to us.
-And to all participants.
+A cornerstone of trusting conversations is the shared experience of being in a “safe space,” where concerns, problems, solutions, and creative ideas can be openly shared without fear of later having to defend them “outside the room.”
+Utmost confidentiality is a key value for us – and for all participants.

 Advise from equals

-In the dialogue, real business situations, challenges and opportunities will be discussed and jointly reflected upon.
-In the end, recommendations and proposals for actions ahead will be given.
-However, the final decisions on what to do will always be made by the individual executive in the individual business.
-The decision-making is not part of the process.
-It takes place afterwards and “outside the room.”
+In the dialogue, real business situations, challenges, and opportunities are discussed and jointly reflected upon.
+Recommendations and proposals may be shared, but final decisions always remain with the individual executive in their own business.
+Decision-making is not part of the process – it takes place afterwards, “outside the room.”